JiangXu123/JiangXu123/README.md

 Hi, I am JiangXu123, I am a biomedical researche with medical background.
 I just got shocked by the power of computer as I learned Python, which I actually found very useful, even though
 I learned C when I was in college and BASIC when I was in middle school, which I mostly forgot.
-The code and design I posted here is partly my hobby and partly my work, and I am glad if you find the stuff I posted here useful in your project.
+The code and design I posted here is partly my hobby and partly my work, and I am glad if you find any of them useful in your project.

 <!---